mapr-demos/spark-sklearn-airbnb-predict/README.md

 # spark-sklearn-airbnb-predict
 Code example to predict prices of Airbnb vacation rentals, using scikit-learn on Spark.

-The [Jupyter notebook in this repo](https://github.com/mapr-demos/spark-sklearn-airbnb-predict/blob/master/python_scikit_airbnb.ipynb) contains examples to run regression estimators on the listings dataset from San Francisco.
+The [Jupyter notebook in this repo](https://github.com/mapr-demos/spark-sklearn-airbnb-predict/blob/master/python_scikit_airbnb.ipynb) contains examples to run regression estimators on the [Inside Airbnb](http://insideairbnb.com/get-the-data.html) listings dataset from San Francisco.
 The target variable is the price of the listing.
 To speed up the hyperparameter search, the notebook shows examples that use the spark-sklearn package to distribute GridSearchCV across nodes in a Spark cluster.
 This provides a much faster way to search and can lead to better results.

 To run the scikit-learn examples (without Spark) the following packages are required:
 * Python 2